HassellHoff/Datastory/index.md

 ### Comparison between Textblob and Vader

 We can see that both analysis indicate similar results.
-The quotes consisted mostly of positive words (words that have a value above zero), but we should keep in mind that roughly 70% of the positive quotes are close to the value zero.
+The quotes consisted mostly of positive words (words that have a value above zero), but we should keep in mind that roughly 70% of the quotes are greater than zero.
 This means that majority of the quotes contain words that are neutrally positive rather than over positive.

 <img width="1661" alt="Screenshot 2021-12-16 at 11 16 07" src="https://user-images.githubusercontent.com/92207222/146342895-e4ce48b8-0772-40a5-a414-9d50ddaffce6.png">